 Noah devotes most of his free time to his three young sons.
 In the winter you'll find him giving them lessons on the ski slopes, and in summer they're usually involved in a variety of outdoor pursuits.

-Noah is currently the COO at Palo Alto Software, makers of the online business plan app LivePlan.
+Noah is currently the COO at Palo Alto Software, makers of Outpost and the online business plan app LivePlan, and content curator and creator of the Emergent Newsletter.
 You can follow Noah on Google+ or on Twitter.